ErpNetDocs/tech/modules/general/products/product-relations/product_relations.md

 ## Using Product Relations

 Product Relations are not only used to define links between products, but also support user actions when working with products in **logistics documents**.
-Currently, the following functions exploit Product Relations.
-They are accessible from the context meny of a Product field:
+Currently, the following _functions_ exploit Product Relations.
+They are accessible from the context menu of a Product field:

 ### Product replacement - _Replace with..._